pytask-dev/pytask/docs/source/tutorials/capturing_output.md

 If the task fails, the output is shown along with the traceback to help you track down the error.

-## Default stdout/stderr/stdin capturing behavior
+## Default stdout/stderr/logging/stdin capturing behavior

 Any output sent to `stdout` and `stderr` is captured during task execution. pytask displays it only if the task fails in addition to the traceback.

+Log records emitted with Python's `logging` module are also captured during task execution and shown in their own report section for failing tasks.

 In addition, `stdin` is set to a "null" object which will fail on attempts to read from it because it is rarely desired to wait for interactive input when running automated